Acts of Reparation

 co-directed with Selina Lewis Davidson

 ACTS OF REPARATION is told in the first-person plural.
-Throughout the film, viewers will be guided by a voice-over conversation between two old friends.
-With different histories – the enslaver and the enslaved, the colonizer and the colonized, Macky and Selina are determined to figure out together what is possible to transform relationships, communities and this country.
-Their long friendship provides a backdrop of trust and candor as they set off on a journey that takes them from Penfield, Georgia to Des Moines, Iowa, from Oakland, California to Monroe, Louisiana.
+Throughout the film, viewers are guided by a conversation between two old friends.
+With different histories – the enslaver and the enslaved, the colonizer and the colonized – Macky and Selina are determined to figure out together what is possible to transform relationships, communities and this country.
+While their long friendship provides a backdrop of trust and candor, there are conversations they have never shared about how race and its history shape their relationship and their lives.

 This film is inspired by reparations projects emerging in communities around the country.
 It is our hope that ACTS OF REPARATION will move those already doing the work of repair to learn about the engagement of others, and motivate those new to the work to get involved.

-ACTS OF REPARATION is scheduled to be completed Winter 2022
+ACTS OF REPARATION is scheduled to be completed Spring 2024

 Impact Partners: